-1. Increase water resource-use efficiency (e.g. replace inefficient with efficient irrigation equipment)
+1. Increase water resource-use efficiency (e.g. replace inefficient irrigation equipment with efficient equipment)

-- Decrease of expenditure for (inefficient) irrigation equipment frees money for other purposes - Increase of expenditure for efficient irrigation equipment - Support small-scale irrigation equipment - 2.
-Support the construction of dikes and bunds in the lowlands to retain / manage the "surplus" rainwater and control salt
+- A decrease in expenditure for (inefficient) irrigation equipment which frees money for other purposes; - An increase in expenditure for efficient irrigation equipment; - The support of small-scale irrigation equipment. - 2.
+Support the construction of dikes and bunds in the lowlands to retain/manage the "surplus" rainwater and to control salt levels.